blechner750/Shortest-Path-Algorithms/README.txt

 "PM Project 2 Bellman": contain the program for the Bellman-Ford algorithm.
 This is included
 			so you have the full program.
 	You should be able to open ...\PM Project 2 Bellman\Debug\PM Project 2 Bellman.exe to run the program directly.

-Enjoy the holidays and the break!